 The diverse nature of the river means that it can support a wide-range of wildlife, from brown trout to water voles and eels.

-The River Heacham is a chalk stream which flows through an undulating landscape from its source to its outfall at North Beach in Heacham.
-A majority of the catchment overlies high permeability bedrock, making the aquifer productive, and accounting for a high proportion of the flow originating from the aquifer.
-A Water Framework Directive report undertaken by the Environment Agency has designated hydrology as “good.”
-Nevertheless, many local people are concerned about abstraction in the upper part of the river which has allegedly suffered from increasingly long periods of seasonal drying.
+Most of the catchment overlies high permeability bedrock, making the aquifer productive, and accounting for a high proportion of the flow originating from the aquifer.
+A Water Framework Directive (WFD) report undertaken by the Environment Agency has designated the hydrology as “Good.”
+Nevertheless, many local people are concerned about abstraction in the upper part of the river, which has allegedly suffered from increasingly long periods of seasonal drying.